H-KrishnaKumar/docs_updates/en/support/index.md

 3. **Engage with the Community**: Feel free to interact with other users who might have similar questions or experiences.
 Our community is here to help each other out!

----
-## Email Support (For Legacy ForePaaS Platform)

-For our legacy clients, we offer traditional email support.
-If you prefer a more formal or asynchronous mode of communication, email support is the perfect option for you.
-Our support team diligently monitors incoming emails and strives to provide prompt and comprehensive responses to all queries.

-### Legacy ForePaaS Users:

-If you are a legacy ForePaaS user, reach out to your organisation admins on how you can reach out to the support.
-You can always find the admin amongst the members list in your organisation.
-Please allow up to 24-48 hours for a response, although we strive to respond much sooner.

-If you have any suggestions, feedback, or concerns regarding our support services, please don't hesitate to let us know.
-We are committed to continuously improving our support infrastructure to better serve you.